web

 • Between 10 PM and 6 AM, the inside temperature must be at least 62 degrees Fahrenheit at all times.
 There is no outside temperature requirement.

-NYC public schools must provide heat from October 15 to May 31st.
+NYC public schools must provide heat from October 15 to May 31.

 During this time, classrooms, offices, kindergartens, and auditoriums in use must be at least 68 degrees.
 Shops, open air rooms, gyms, hallways, and bathrooms must be at least 63 degrees.

 You can report public school buildings that have no heat or inadequate heat.
+You can also report a building that is overheated.

 Anonymous complaints are accepted and reviewed, but you must provide your information if you want to be contacted for follow-up.